 These are not exact measurements, they are just to give you an idea.

 Different types of plants need different amounts of light, water and temperatures.
-It's important to understand the requirements of your plant somewhat, if your not sure, research your plant species before deciding where to place it.
+It's important to understand the requirements of your plant somewhat.
+If you're not sure, research your plant species before deciding where to place it.
 Experiment with placement if the plant is not thriving - does it need to be in cooler, shady parts of your home, or with more sunlight?

-To water your Kokedama, simply place it plant side up, onto a bucket or sink of room temperature water.
-Submerge to encourage the water to get right into the center.
-Soak for 10-25 minutes or until saturated, about every 1-2 weeks depending on the kind of plant and where you have it.
+HOW TO WATER- To water your Kokedama, simply place it plant side up onto a bucket or sink of room temperature water.
+You must soak your kokedama to allow the water to get right into the center.
+Soak for 5-10 minutes or until saturated, DO NOT leave it sitting in water for longer than this, you will only encourage the string to rot raster and fungi/mold to grow.
+On the flip side, if it drank up all the water very quickly, you may need to add some more to the bucket.
+Unsure?- the fail safe way is to submerge the entire ball (you may need a big bucket of water) and hold it under until there are no bubbles escaping.
 If you keep in inside, you may want to place into a colander to drip dry for a minute before returning to it's home.

-When the plant's roots are growing through the moss and the plant looks root bound you can just plant it, twine and all, into a bigger pot or the ground.
-Otherwise you can add more soil, moss and twine if your feeling crafty.
+PLANTS CAN OUTGROW KOKEDAMA- When the plant has grown too big for its kokedama you can trim.
+Sometimes you might see roots growing through the moss but if the plant looks root bound and unhappy you can simply plant the ball, twine and all, into a pot or the ground.
+Otherwise you can re-koke it.
+Add more soil, moss and string.
+We can do this for a small fee.